 In this method, you divide your paper into three sections: notes, cues, and summary.

 Your notes section is for the notes you take during class.
-You can structure them however you like, but most people like to use an outlining method.
+You can structure them however you like, but most people like to use the outline method.

-You should write your cues section either during or directly after class.
-You can fill this section with main points, people, or potential test questions.
+Write your cues section either during or directly after class.
+This section can be filled out with main points, people, or potential test questions.
 Use this section to give yourself cues to help you remember larger ideas.

 You can write your summary section directly after class, or later when you’re reviewing your notes.
 Use this section to summarize the entire lecture.